 Formal Proof Formal proof is a more thorough form of logical analysis of the (formal) artifacts in the development process than that provided by static verification.
-As described in Section 1, where requirements are amenable to formal specification, proof techniques can be employed to verify that the artifact meets specified formal the requirements.
-A review of opportunities to use formal methods in knowledge engineering is provided by Meseguer and Preece (Meseguer and Preece, 1995).
+As described in Section 1, where requirements are amenable to formal specification, proof techniques can be employed to verify that the formal artifact meets the specified requirements.
+A review of opportunities to use formal methods in knowledge engineering is provided by Meseguer and Preece [5].
 In practice, however, while there are many formal specification languages for KBS, there are few documented examples of the use of proof techniques to very user requirements.